 Face reality.
 In the event of a major financial crash, extended natural disaster or armed conflict, we probably aren’t going to be facing a zombie apocalypse.
 We will be facing looters, thugs, and even hungry neighbors that might be more interested in your Snickers bar than your life.

 Some folks refuse to consider owning a gun, some wouldn’t consider being without one.
-In any of those situations I just mentioned, people will turn on each other.
+(There are other options) In any of those situations I just mentioned, people will turn on each other.
 Hunger and desperation don’t generally bring out the best in everyone.
 Most humans make pretty poor decisions when they are scared, hungry or desperate.

 Your solution might not be guns.
 It might be something as simple as a baseball bat that is easily accessible.
 Maybe a can of Mace near the door or on your keychain.
 Martial arts training or something that will enable you to boost your own confidence as a protector.

 Before the comments start piling up, let me clear the air.
 Yes, as believers, we should pray and trust God.
 No argument there.
-But, I would be pretty sure that the Christians who are struggling against Isis right now have already done that, too.
+But, I would be pretty sure that the Christians who are struggling in other countries right now have already done that, too.
 Regardless of what your theology says about these situations, you need to consider how you will face those challenges when your family looks to you for help.

 I have every intention of protecting my own family.
 Breaking into my house or hurting my family would be on the list of really bad ideas.